sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 - facilitating the effective use of open standards and OSS in commercial products and services;
 - ensuring high-quality and frequent releases of code to open standards and OSS communities;
 - engaging with open communities and seeing that the organization contributes back to other projects effectively; and
-- maintaining license compliance, reviews and oversight.
+- maintaining licence compliance, reviews and oversight.

 The following roles are recommended as a first version of the Open First CoE with 3 full-time employees (FTE):